 Of course, Nikon’s reputation in the lens manufacturing industry is stellar, so this doesn’t really come as a surprise.

 Then again, Nikon is pretty hard to beat when it comes to value.
-One of the things customers love about Nikon is that it offers the same features you can find in a more expensive model for a more affordable price.
+One of the things customers love about it is that it offers the same features you can find in a more expensive model for a more affordable price.
+As you can see in the previous examples, you get more from Nikon than Leupold at the same price point.

 Still, many American hunters choose Leupold because the scopes are American-made.
-So even if the scopes have a steeper price tag, many customers are willing to invest.
+So even if the scopes have a steeper price tag, many customers are willing to invest since it’s a way of “keeping money at home.”

 If you’re considering more options, Leatherwood is also worth checking when it comes to the price range of its scopes.

 On the field, the Leupold vs Nikon battle results in a tie.
-Both are extremely durable and both shoot true.
+Based on our tests, they are extremely durable and both shoot true.

 Nikon generally offers more magnification, so it’s great for long-range hunting and also for larger fields.
 The generous eye relief is superb, so a beginner shooter doesn’t have to worry about the rifle hitting his face (because believe us, this still happens!)